Best Small Android Phone

 See at AT&T See at Sprint See at T-Mobile See at Verizon See at Amazon

-Unless you've been living under a rock this past year, you know that the Galaxy S7 is one of the biggest hits of the year.
-The flagship smartphone features a stunning metal-and-glass unibody design that's both water resistant and comfortable to wield.
-On the inside, it's fueled by top-end internals, including a Qualcomm Snapdragon 820 processor and 4GB of RAM.
+Last year's Samsung flagship is this year's pint-sized alternative.
+On the inside, it's fueled by still-great internals, like a Qualcomm Snapdragon 820 processor and 4GB of RAM.
 It also offers solid battery life and an impressive rear-facing camera that you can confidently utilize as your primary shooter.
 Best of all, the Galaxy S7's screen is a 5.1-inch Quad HD Super AMOLED display, so even though it's a smaller screen, you'll still get stunning, TV-like quality from the dullest of YouTube videos.

-Bottom line: If you're looking to adopt one of the best compact smartphones available, get the Galaxy S7.
+Bottom line: It may be surpassed by the Galaxy S8, but the GS7 is still a welterweight fighter if we ever saw one.

-One More thing: This highly-rated device is available at all four major carriers in the U.S., but if you'd rather live dangerously and contract-free, Samsung offers an unlocked model that also works overseas.
+One More thing: You can probaby pick up a new Galaxy S7 for around $400 these days if you have a keen eye for discounts.

 Best for camera buffs